Fireye04/Fireye04/_posts/2024-01-27-the-allure-of-star-citizen.md

 ### The Pledge store.

-The [pledge store](https://robertsspaceindustries.com/pledge) is the digital retailer of star citizen, selling game packages, ships, in game items, and even physical merch for real life money.
+The <a href="https://robertsspaceindustries.com/pledge" target="_blank">pledge store</a> is the digital retailer of star citizen, selling game packages, ships, in game items, and even physical merch for real life money.
 You can also purchase upgrades between ships and only pay the difference between the two.
 The main focus though, is ships.
 A small ship will run you ~60-80 dollars, an medium ship that can be well run solo can head up into the $120-130 range, and bigger ships just scale from there.
 A sizable multicrew ship can cost you upwards of $300, a huge ship can cost 500 or more, and capital class ships are comfortably over the ghastly $1000 mark.

 ### What the F*@k?!